jakelevirne/Halloween2025/server/README.md

 - HIGH for 300ms
 - LOW for 500ms
 - HIGH for 300ms
-- LOW for 7000ms (7 seconds)
+- Then immediately stops in LOW state

-- Then stops in LOW state
+**Note:** Sequences typically use an odd number of durations since the final state is always LOW.
+The last duration should be a HIGH state (just before the automatic LOW), as there's no benefit to ending with a long LOW duration.

 ## Sensor Data Capture & Analysis